 These competitive, cooperative agreement grants extend for three to five years for up to twenty million dollars per grantee.
 Grantees are obligated to submit annual reports and a final report on the development and implementation of their systems.
 All 50 States, five territories, and the District of Columbia are eligible to apply.
 In November of 2005, the first year of the grant program, IES awarded SLDS grants to 14 States.
 SLDS grants were awarded to 12 additional states and the District of Columbia in June 2007 (FY 2007 Grantees), 27 states - including 15 new states - in March 2009 (FY 2009 Grantees), and 20 states in May 2010 (FY 2009 ARRA Grantees).

-Lessons learned and non-proprietary products/solutions developed by recipients of these grants will be disseminated to aid other State and local education agencies in the design, development, implementation, and use of longitudinal data systems.
+Lessons learned and non-proprietary products/solutions (not data) developed by recipients of these grants will be disseminated to aid other State and local education agencies in the design, development, implementation, and use of longitudinal data systems.

-The CDE has been fortunate enough to be secure a Grant under the 2007 and 2009 awards.
+The CDE has been fortunate enough to secure a Grant under the 2007 and 2009 awards.
 Please see the specific web pages for additional details on the initiatives, outcomes and projects that are currently underway.